S Corporation Shareholders and Unemployment

 Many find it surprising that even though they are officers or "owners" of a company, they still may be subject to paying unemployment premiums and taxes on the wages that they paid to themselves.
 This is true for shareholders of an S corporation in particular, as they are considered both shareholders and employees of the corporation.
 Any W-2 income a shareholder receives is considered employee compensation subject to the taxation rules shared by other employees.

 Colorado, just like other states, follows the FUTA (Federal Unemployment Tax Act) definitions.
-The following excerpt is from CO-DOL website question 6 under "premiums" heading:
+The following excerpt is from CO-DOL website question 6 under "premiums" section of this FAQ page:

 Definition of S corporation employees, shareholders, and corporate officers from IRS.gov: